 “Do a bear dump in the woods?
 I’ll call you, I’ll call you.”

-The Commercial Hotel was Elko’s Alladin, Sahara, Tropicana and Caeser’s Palace all rolled into one pile of chips, with a monumental polar bear standing two stories tall over its red neon entrance.
+The Commercial Hotel was Elko’s Alladin, Sahara, Tropicana and Caeser’s Palace all rolled into one pile of plastic chips, with a monumental polar bear standing two stories tall over its red neon entrance.
 It also housed Trailways’ bus stop, and even more importantly a Western Union desk, within an ever clamoring, quarter slot-filled lobby.
 This was where I was pacing, in no mood for the clerk’s smarmy, catbird smiles.
 She stood reading the ticker as it ticked off some losing streaker deadbeat’s Moneygram lifeline, just not my own.
-Overlooking her was that backwall rogue’s gallery of western legends and rapscallions—not to mention some wayward, down-cycle celebrities, fringe rat packer rejects from the Reno-Tahoe lounges.
+Overlooking her was that backwall rogue’s gallery of western legends and rapscallions—not to mention wayward, down-cycle celebrities, fringe rat packer rejects from the Reno-Tahoe lounges.

-Once burned with/by Sydney, I stayed away from the sinkhole wheels and bones, avoiding Commercial’s dealers, rumrunners and at-large moneychangers, yet checking out its scanty panty waitresses with the cowgirl hats and fishnets, sliding tips and numbers into their fringed, black bustier-style leather vests.
-Before long, the piped-in calliope Muzak got to me, as did the bells, buzzers and sirens of spinning, flashing slots like the inside of a pinball machine; the barkers calling out 4 and 6-spot pays, house bouncers lassoing inept card counters, cottontops chewing their Keno crayolas in frustration, watching soaps on 21-inch screens until their bladders burst—the whoops of victory and howls of defeat, the entire fruit roll, green felt, Bloody Mary-stained carpet spectacle—finally drove me back empty-handed to the lobby.
+Once burned with Sydney, I stayed away from the sinkhole wheels and bones, avoiding Commercial’s dealers, rumrunners and at-large moneychangers, yet checking out its scanty panty waitresses with the cowgirl hats and fishnets, sliding tips and numbers into their fringed, black bustier-style leather vests.
+Before long, the piped-in calliope Muzak got to me, as did the spasmodic bells, buzzers and sirens of spinning, flashing slots like the inside of a pinball machine; the barkers calling out 4 and 6-spot pays, house bouncers lassoing inept card counters, cottontops chewing their Keno crayolas in frustration, watching soaps on 21-inch screens until their bladders burst—the whoops of victory and howls of defeat, the entire fruit roll, green felt, Bloody Mary-stained carpet spectacle—finally drove me back empty-handed to the lobby.
 That’s about when Madame Moneygram gave me the call.

 From there on, it could have gone either way.
-Cash in hand, I rubbed my scrubby growth, mulled it over with a chuckwagon-deluxe burger basket in Commercial’s all-hours Coffee Corral: Westward to Reno for a car-part gambol or Salt Lake City eastward with the whole damn heap.
+Cash in hand, I rubbed my scrubby growth, mulled things over with a chuckwagon-deluxe burger basket in Commercial’s all-hours Coffee Corral: Westward to Reno for a car-part gambol or Salt Lake City eastward with the whole damn heap.
 By Trailways’ measure, the first, best choice was its red-eye Denver-bound bus—either that or another lounge chair night in a hotel lobby—this one, cold gold naugahyde and likely less hospitable.
 Better off towing to SLC than throwing the dice with Reno, I doodled on my napkin over a coffee refill, but there was only one cost-effective way for the Utah choice to go off without a hitch.
-That was to go with a hitch, more specifically a trailer hitch, realizing full well where that led.
+That was to go with a hitch, realizing full well where that led.